TERÅ beads is an end-to-end DEL*-based platform

 RNA oligos with a unique chemical pattern and DNA

-barcodes that recorded the identity of these modifications.
+barcodes that record the identity of these modifications.

 We repeat the split-pool process multiple times to create variability in desired positions along the therapeutic RNA molecules.